janparttimaa/onboard-ubuntu-desktop-to-microsoft-intune/README.md

 2. Checking for updates and install all available ones.
 3. Downloading and installing Microsoft Edge (Stable).
 4. Downloading and installing Intune Company Portal.
-5. Removing following duplicate file related to Mcrosoft Edge that causes pointles errors when checking for updates
+5. Removing following duplicate file related to Mcrosoft Edge that causes pointles errors when checking for updates (This is known issue.
+More information here).
    ```
    /etc/apt/sources.list.d/microsoft-edge.list
    ```